Saurabhdas00/Terratech/README.md

 | │   └── dashboard.html | Power BI dashboard integration             |
 | ├── app.py           | Flask application file                       |
 | └── README.md        | This README file                             |
+## The project is incomplete so is the readme will surely update it bit by bit